appleshoops/applesheep/README.md

 I'm a guy who likes Linux, Apple and coding from Sydney, 🇦🇺

 ## Projects and Stuff
-I'm working on a WebKit based browser for macOS and a website where I talk about stuff.
-Everything else is private or went up in flames.
+I'm working on a WebKit based browser for macOS and iOS and an nice looking Apple Music client for macOS, iOS, Android, Windows and Web (Not For a While) Everything else is private or went up in flames.

 ## Contact Me
 - [Twitter](https://twitter.com/appleshoops)